 In preparation for the disclosure in alignment with CSRD, in 2023 we contracted an external third party specialist to conduct an initial Air Quality Materiality Assessment to baseline and identify key emission sources of air pollutant and non-greenhouse gas emissions within our operations.
-This assessment was conducted in accordance with Stockholm Environment Institute (SEI) guidance and EMEP/EEA air pollutant Emission Inventory Guidebook 2019, looking at various pollutants of interest, including:
+This assessment was conducted in accordance with Stockholm Environment Institute (SEI) guidance and EMEP/EEA air pollutant Emission Inventory Guidebook 2019, looking at various pollutants of interest, including: NOX, SO2, CO, PM2.5, PM10, black carbon, organic carbon, non-methane volatile organic compounds and ammonia.
+The below table represents a first high-level overview of Puma Energy operations' key air pollutant and non-GHG emissions from main emitting sources, based on our 2022 data.
+Going forward, we will work on further refining this assessment, to monitor our non-GHG emissions.
+This analysis represents the first step in informing our future reporting disclosures under CSRD.

-Air Quality and Non-GHG Emissions in tonnes per year
+Air Quality and Non-GHG Emissions